Accessory Dwelling Units

 Our Focus

 Our main expertise is with detached backyard homes and guest houses.
 These add loads of flexibility to your home.
-In addition to the obvious uses, they evolve over time to be a home for an adult child, a home office, or the property owners may move there as empty nesters so they can age in place and rent out the main house for income retirement.
-Don’t laugh, but a second home may save a marriage if a couple just needs a little space apart.
+In addition to the obvious uses, they evolve over time to be a home for an adult child, a home office, or the property owners may move there as empty nesters so they can age in place and rent out the main house for retirement income.
+Don’t laugh, but a second home may save a marriage if a couple is generally happy but would benefit from different living styles (neat vs. messy, sparse vs. cluttered, grandiose vs. intimate, and so on).

 The more challenging aspect of building an ADU is often the site planning.
 Zoning codes vary widely, so you may or may not be able to get an ADU permitted, even if you technically have room for one.
 A few things that most zoning codes regulate: